ivanrichmond/hello/README.md

 was built, but the real API has the capability to put in URL params, so take advantage of that.
 3. Add a sort to `getUsers` in `apiSlice`.
+4. Login error message persists on new screen, if you try to create an account.
 ### Server

 **NONE**